Students aged 16 to 18 achieving 3 A grades or better at A level

 The distribution of characteristics of the unmatched students is likely to be different from those who have been matched, particularly because students from independent schools are more likely to have high attainment at the end of key stage 4, before starting their 16 to 18 study.
 In 2016/17 the percentage of students achieving 3 A grades or better for all students was 13.4%.
 For matched students this figure was 11.1%, and for unmatched students it was 23.7%.

 Suppression rules and disclosure control

-For the same reason, in years where one of the detailed ethnic breakdowns (for example Gypsy/Roma) has been suppressed, the figures for the broad ethnic group (White) are also suppressed.
 The Code of Practice for Official Statistics requires DfE to take reasonable steps to ensure that their published or disseminated statistics protect confidentiality.